damballa/inet.data/README.md

 # inet.data

-Inet.data is a library for modeling various Internet-related conceptual entities as *data*, supporting applications with are *about* the modeled entities versus *interfacing* with them.
+Inet.data is a library for modeling various Internet-related conceptual entities as *data*, supporting applications which are *about* the modeled entities versus *interfacing* with them.

 ## Installation